trinidz/contact-form-pow/README.md

 8. HASHCASH_DIFFICULTY - proof of work difficulty level (1 - 40); the higher the number the more difficult

 ## Logs
-The program generates logs that are saved to the repos logs folder.
+The program generates logs that are saved to the repo logs folder.

 ## Development
 - `git clone` this repo